andiradulescu/express-magic/README.md

    - `index.js` files are mounted at the current path level
    - Other `.js` files are mounted using their filename
 3. Supports both direct router exports and function-based exports
+4. Passes any additional options as context to function-based route modules

 ## License